 Our Departmental Board

 The work we do is organised and monitored by a Departmental Board.
-This is chaired by Permanent Secretary, and includes Deputy Secretary, Cynthia Smith, the Directors of our four Divisions, Arthur Scott (Culture); Mick Cory (Director Sport, Museums and Recreation); David Carson (Director Corporate Services); Maggie Smith (Director PRONI); Aidan Cassidy (Programme Director (Transition); Joanna McConway (Director of Capital Portfolio); John West (Independent Board Member); and Marie Mallon (Independent Board Member).
+This is chaired by Permanent Secretary, and includes Deputy Secretary, Cynthia Smith, the Directors of our five Divisions, Arthur Scott (Culture); Mick Cory (Director Sport, Museums and Recreation); David Carson (Director Corporate Services); Maggie Smith (Director PRONI); Aidan Cassidy (Programme Director (Transition); Joanna McConway (Director of Capital Portfolio); John West (Independent Board Member); and Marie Mallon (Independent Board Member).

 The Departmental Board meets on a monthly basis to examine and take forward the Department’s strategic aims and objectives, manage Departmental resources and monitor performance objectives.
 It also sets the Department’s standards and values, maintains a transparent system of prudent and effective controls, assesses and manages risk and leads in organisational development.